Central Michigan vs. Ohio NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Central Michigan has combined with its opponents to score more than 57 points in three of five games this season.
+- Central Michigan and its opponents have gone over the current 57-point total in three of five games this season.

-- Ohio and its opponents have combined to score more than 57 points in one game this season.
+- Ohio's games have gone over 57 points in just one opportunity this season.

 - The two teams combine to average 45.4 points per game, 11.6 less than the total in this contest.

-- This contest's over/under is 2.2 points under the 59.2 these two squads combine to give up per game in 2021.
+- This contest's total is 2.2 points fewer than the 59.2 these two squads combine to give up per game in 2021.

-- Chippewas games this season feature an average total of 57.3 points, a number 0.3 points higher than Saturday's over/under.
+- In 2021, games involving the Bobcats have averaged a total of 52.8 points, 4.2 fewer than this game's set over/under.

-- The 57 total in this game is 4.2 points above the 52.8 average total in Bobcats games this season.

 Central Michigan Stats and Trends

-- The Chippewas have been favored by 5 points or more two times this season and covered the spread in one of them.
+- The Chippewas have covered the spread once this season when favored by 5 points or more (in two chances).

 - Central Michigan's games this year have eclipsed the over/under two times in five opportunities (40%).

-- In games that Central Michigan amasses more than 419 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that Central Michigan churns out over 419 yards, the team is 2-2 against the spread and 2-2 overall.

-- This year, the Chippewas have turned the ball over six times, three more than the Bobcats' takeaways (3).
+- The Chippewas have turned the ball over three more times (6 total) than the Bobcats have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.